Research Integrity and Compliance

 The University requires all staff to be aware of their obligation to report breaches and suspected misconduct in a timely manner and in accordance with The Code.
 The University requires staff to be knowledgeable of their respective responsibilities and the relevant courses of action relating to breaches of The Code, the Staff Code of Conduct Policy and suspected Research Misconduct.
 This includes a working knowledge of relevant University policies and procedures.
 Information on the investigative process can be found in the Research Integrity & Misconduct Procedure and in the Guide to Managing and Investigating Potential Breaches of the Code.

-• The Director, Research Innovation & Enterprise (as the Policy Sponsor) is responsible for maintaining the content of this policy as delegated by the Deputy Vice-Chancellor, Research & Innovation.
+- The Director, Research Innovation & Enterprise (as the Document Owner) is responsible for maintaining the content of this policy as delegated by the Deputy Vice-Chancellor, Research & Innovation.